shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 sleep.
 Dr. Sepulveda had insisted she stay the night at the Softpaws clinic.
 She found herself loosely dressed in a hospital gown, her tail resting around her thighs.
 Rain pattered the windows, a beautiful, if dim and gray, vista of downtown Savannah.
+One window was opened slightly, letting a cool breeze circulate around the room.
 Trace was sound asleep in an armchair on one side, the massive yellow shock of a tail serving as a full body pillow.
 On her other side, the tall vixen reclined on a small double-wide couch, reading a paperback in her lap.
 Shizuka the rabbit was snoring quietly on her shoulder, a long, orange ear lopped around her arms.

 Jewel's head felt heavy, and a dull ache resounded from every corner of her body.
 Everything below her waist felt numb.
 She bent her knees slightly,